awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-streaming-labeling-job.md

 + **Send data objects using Amazon SNS messages** – You can send Ground Truth new data objects to label by sending an Amazon SNS message\.
 You will send this message to an Amazon SNS input topic that you create and specify when you create your streaming labeling job\.
 For more information, see [Send Data Objects Using Amazon SNS](#sms-streaming-how-it-works-sns)\.
 + **Send data objects by placing them in an Amazon S3 bucket** – Each time you add a new data object to an Amazon S3 bucket, you can prompt Ground Truth to process that object for labeling\.
 To do this, you add an event notification to the bucket so that it notifies your Amazon SNS input topic each time a new object is added to \(or *created in*\) that bucket\.
 For more information, see [Send Data Objects using Amazon S3](#sms-streaming-how-it-works-s3)\.
 This option is not available for text\-based labeling jobs such as text classification and named entity recognition\.
 **Important**
-If you use the Amazon S3 configuration, do not use the same S3 location for your input data configuration and your output data\.
+If you use the Amazon S3 configuration, do not use the same Amazon S3 location for your input data configuration and your output data\.
 You specify the S3 prefix for your output data when you create a labeling job\.

 ### Send Data Objects Using Amazon SNS<a name="sms-streaming-how-it-works-sns"></a>